First Aid (FA) at Work – Manager Guide

 - Information about the arrangements for workers

-The needs assessment may show that a FA’er is not required.
-In this case, the employer can appoint somebody (an ‘appointed person’ who does not need medical training) to take charge of first aid arrangements.
+The needs assessment shows if a FA’er is required or not, and how much training.
+Here, the employer can appoint somebody (an ‘appointed person’ who does not need medical training) to take charge of first aid arrangements.

 The role of the appointed person includes:

 - Looking after first aid equipment and facilities

 - Providing emergency cover when a first aider is absent because of unforeseen circumstances (this does not include annual leave)

 Companies recruit FA’ers from the workforce.

 - Able to pass the practical and written exam at the end of the course

 - Released from their own work in an emergency

 Some organisations offer extra payment for FA qualifications e.g. £200 per year as a recognition of the contribution made to the overall health and safety of the company.